preciofishbone/OmniaDocsG2/blocks/channel-rollup/index.rst

-Channel Rollup
+Channel rollup
 ==============================================

-Use this block to rollup Publihsing Channels for easy access for administrators and/or to rollup pending approvals for one or more channels.
+Use this block to rollup publishing channels for easy access for administrators and/or to rollup pending approvals for one or more channels.

-For more information about Publishing Channels, see: :doc:`Publishing Channels </admin-settings/tenant-settings/webcontent-managament/publishing-channels/index>`
+For more information about publishing channels, see: :doc:`Publishing channels </admin-settings/tenant-settings/webcontent-managament/publishing-channels/index>`

 Settings
 *********